agbuenoch/alx-pre_course/README.md

 My first readme
-I have edited readme-file within the main branch
+I have edited README.md-file within the main branch on Github.com